-Otay Water District Adopts Fiscal Year 2019 Budget and Water Rate and Proposed Sewer Revenue Increases
+Otay Water District Adopts Fiscal Year 2019 Budget and Water and Proposed Sewer Rate Increases

 Balanced Budget Supports Changes in Rates and Charges from the District’s Suppliers